 1774 - British explorer Captain Cook charts the islands calling them the New Hebrides.

-1800s - Thousands of ni-Vanuatu are kidnapped and forced to work on sugar and cotton plantations in Fiji and Australia in a practice known as "blackbirding", continues until the early 20th Century.
+1800s - Thousands of ni-Vanuatu are kidnapped and forced to work on sugar and cotton plantations in Fiji and Queensland, Australia.
+The practice, known as "blackbirding", continues until the early 20th Century.

 1906 - Britain and France make the country a Condominium, under joint administration.

 1938 - Emergence of the John Frum (also John Brum or Prum) cargo cult.
 Believers say goods owned by American and European visitors to the island are really meant for them but are intercepted by the foreigners.
 They believe that their ancestors will one day return with "cargo" for them.
 The British outlaw any mention of John Frum.

 1956 - John Frum is recognised as a religion by the Anglo-French Condominium.